Skip to content

 When a new file is detected, it moves through these stages automatically:

-- Parsed -- Metadata is extracted from the file itself (Dublin Core from EPUBs, XMP/Info from PDFs).
+2. Parsed -- Metadata is extracted from the EPUB file (Dublin Core).

-- Metadata Fetched -- Google Books and Hardcover are queried in parallel (if API keys are configured).
+3. Metadata Fetched -- Hardcover is queried (if an API token is configured).
 Results are stored as metadata candidates.

 Inbox List